MarkSantillan/MarkSantillan/README.md

 - 👋 Hi, I’m @MarkSantillan
-- 👀 I’m interested in Recruitment Industry
+- 👀 I’m interested in Recruitment Industry.
-- 🌱 I’m currently learning ...
+- 🌱 I’m progressively learning IT Recruitment.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking for Developers from Junior to Senior Level, Cloud Engineers, DevOps, Application Security.
-- 📫 How to reach me ...
+- 📫 How to reach me?
+Shoot me an email at msantillan@sourcewell.global

 <!---
 MarkSantillan/MarkSantillan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.